-4. This Act shall be called the Repeal of Black Administration Act and Amendment of Certain Laws Act, 2005.
+3. This Act shall be called the Repeal of Black Administration Act and Amendment of Certain Laws Act, 2005.

-MEMORANDUM ON THE OBJECTS OF THE REPEAL OF BLACK ADMINISTRATION ACT AND AMENDMENT OF CERTAIN LAWS BILL, 2005
+MEMORANDUM ON THE OBJECTS OF THE REPEAL OF THE BLACK ADMINISTRATION ACT AND AMENDMENT OF CERTAIN LAWS BILL, 2005

-1. Purpose of Bill and background information
+1. Purpose of Bill and Background Information:

-- 1.1 The Bill, which emanates from an investigation and report of the South African Law Reform Commission, is intended to repeal the Black Administration Act, 1927 (Act No. 38 of 1927) (the Act), on an incremental basis.
-Since not all the provisions of the Act can be repealed immediately, the Bill envisages the repeal of some of the provisions immediately, and others on a particular date in the near future or on the date of implementation of substitute statutory provisions by different role players in the national and provincial spheres of government, whichever occurs earlier. - 1.2 There are certain provisions of the Act which can be repealed immediately without any implications, while others created a detailed system of governance, the outright repeal of which does not represent a satisfactory solution unless they are replaced by appropriate alternative provisions.
-Moreover, some provisions of the Act are administered by Government Departments other than the Department of Justice and Constitutional Development, namely the Departments of Provincial and Local Government and Land Affairs at national level, as well as different departments in the provincial sphere of government.
+- 1.1 The Bill, which emanates from an investigation and report a the South African Law Reform Commission, is intended to repeal the Black Administration Act, 1927 (Act 38 of 1927) (the Act), on an incremental basis.
+Since not all of the provisions of the Act can be repealed immediately, the Bill envisages the repeal of some of the provisions immediately, and others, on a particular date in the near future or on the date of implementation of substitute statutory provisions by different roleplayers at the national and provincial levels of government, which ever occurs earlier. - 1.2 There are certain provisions of the Act which can be repealed immediately without any implications, while others created a detailed system af governance, the outright repeal of which does not represent a satisfactory solution unless they are replaced by appropriate alternative provisions.
+Moreover, some provisions of the Act are administered by Government Departments other than the Department af Justice and Constitutional Development, namely the Departments af Provincial and Local Government and Land Affairs at national level, as well as different departments at the provincial level of government.

-2. Objects of Bill
+2. Objects of Bill: